 With one in five of our surveyed retailers now selling across more than five platforms, it’s no surprise that inventory control is proving a challenge.
 When asked which of the below was the biggest distraction from their business goals, almost one in three said it was syncing and tracking their inventory.

-The next biggest headache was returns management, with one in five listing this as the most distracting factor.
+The next biggest headache was returns management, with one in five listing this as the factor most distracting from their business goals.

-Three out of Four Retailers Experienced High Sales Periods in the Last 12 Months
+Three out of Four Retailers Experienced Unexpectedly High Sales Periods in the Last 12 Months

 Unsurprisingly, given the boom in ecommerce, many of our respondents have experienced unusually high sales periods.
 Unfortunately, with these sales periods comes yet more problems if businesses are unprepared for them.